 Decorating for Halloween

-In case you are a teacher at a school or an academy, you may get chances to decorate for Halloween with your students and maybe even do an event around it.
+In case you are a teacher at a school or an academy in Korea, you may get chances to decorate for Halloween with your students and maybe even do an event around it.
 But in general, parents don’t tend to celebrate this event with their children, not in a big manner, anyway.

 It is more likely they would take their kid to an amusement park to watch the parade rather than have them all dressed up in costumes.
 American military bases may, of course, be notable exceptions to this.